PJanbakhshi/Pjanbakhshi.github.io/index.md

 ---

 <p align="justify">
 I am a research assistant in the <a href="https://www.idiap.ch/en/scientific-research/speech-and-audio-processing">Speech group at Idiap Research Institute</a>, Martigny, and I am also a Ph.D. candidate affiliated with the Electrical Engineering doctoral program of EPFL, Switzerland.
-My supervisor is Prof. Hervé Bourlard.
+My supervisors are Prof. Hervé Bourlard and Dr. Ina Kodrasi.
 </p>

 <p align="justify">